pixijs/guides/_basics/scene-graph.md

 Now, in many cases, screen space is equivalent to world space.
 This is the case if the size of the canvas is the same as the size of the render view specified when you create you PIXI.Application.
 By default, this will be the case - you'll create for example an 800x600 application window and add it to your HTML page, and it will stay that size.
 100 pixels in world coordinates will equal 100 pixels in screen space.
 BUT!
 It is common to stretch the rendered view to have it fill the screen, or to render at a lower resolution and up-scale for speed.
 In that case, the screen size of the canvas element will change (e.g. via CSS), but the underlying render view will *not*, resulting in a mis-match between world coordinates and screen coordinates.

-(TODO: best method to convert from world to screen coords?)
+{% comment %}TODO: best method to convert from world to screen coords?{% endcomment %}